Early Help Offer

 Targeting the students with the lowest literacy attainment, students work to focus on reading confidence, comprehension, spelling, grammar punctuation and numeracy.

-LSC lunch club (All Years)
+Hub lunch club (All Years)

 Young Carer support (All Years)

 Working in partnership with Suffolk Young carers we offer a half termly drop in where students can enjoy a relaxed social environment, they can bring a friend and enjoy games and refreshments.
 This is joined up with the LM team as often the students are already supported by a member of the team.
+The young carer lead in school is Mrs Bourne.
+A link to the Suffolk Young Carers website can be found below.

 Homework club (All Years)